Drug Shortages and Discontinuations

 Alternatives:

-• Preservative-free IV tobramycin may be administered via inhalation.
-For details and information on alternative CF treatments, see RxFiles - Cystic Fibrosis.
+• For alternative incontinence/overactive bladder treatments, see RxFiles - Urinary Incontinence.
 RxFiles is available through SHIRP.

 Tramadol extended release tablets (Tridural®)

 All strengths of Tridural® tablets are shorted.
-Estimated availability: late Sept/24
+Estimated availability: late Dec/24

 Taro-Tramadol ER has the same kinetics as Tridural® and is considered interchangeable by some formularies.

-Durela®, Ralivia®, and Xytram XL® are long acting tramadol products ; these products have varying kinetics .
+Durela®, Ralivia®, and Xytram XL® are long acting tramadol products ; these products have varying kinetics as detailed in medSask's comparison table.

 Alternatives